Vahid Motevalli

-Vahid Motevalli is the director of the School of Science, Engineering, and Technology at Penn State Harrisburg.
+Vahid Motevalli is the Vice Chancellor for Academic Affairs since January 2026 at Penn State Harrisburg and served as interim from July 2023 in this same role.
+He joined Penn State Harrisburg as director of the School of Science, Engineering, and Technology in August of 2021.
+From January 2023 until August 2023, he concurrently served as interim Associate Vice Chancellor for Research.
 Prior to joining Penn State, he was Associate Dean of Engineering for Research and Innovation and Professor of Mechanical Engineering at the Tennessee Technological University in Cookeville, Tennessee.
 In his role, he was responsible for overall research activities of the college including two centers of excellence, Center for Manufacturing Research (CMR) and Center for Energy Systems Research (CESR) as well as coordination of graduate student funding, research strategies, research infrastructure and providing advice and administration of all research related functions.
 In addition, he was providing support and launching initiatives to grow innovation and entrepreneurship programs within the college and university.

 Biography

 Prior to coming to TTU, Motevelli founded the Center for Technology Development at Purdue University (2011), led the EcoCar 2 (2011-2013) project at Purdue and served the Head of Mechanical Engineering Technology Department (2009-2012) at Purdue University.

 In August 2008, Dr. Motevalli accepted to serve as Professor of Engineering and Associate Provost for Graduate Studies and Research of the Dubai Aerospace Enterprise University after having served during 2007–08 academic year in that position in a Consulting role.
 Upon closure of DAEU, he spend a year on a leave for educational purposes from the George Washington University where he had been director of the Aviation Institute from 2004 to 2008, co-director of the institute (2002–04) and Director of the Aviation Safety and Security Certificate Program from 1998 to 2008.

 He has been teaching, conducting research and has administrative experience in academic, government and industry with diverse experience in combustion, fire safety, aviation safety and security and transportation safety since 1983.
 His professional experience outside the academia includes working at National and government laboratories (NIST, NRL), government (US Congress as ASME Congressional Fellow) and consulting.
 Most recently, he directed the International Aviation Safety and Security Summit program (2001–2005), which developed a leadership program for ministers and Directors General of civil aviation for more than 100 countries of the world.
 This program was funded by FAA and supported by the DOT Secretary's office.
 The program focus was on providing executive level training and technical information and assistance to ministerial level officials, Director Generals of civil aviation and other foreign government officials on oversight responsibilities and requirements in aviation safety and security based on the International Civil Aviation Organization (ICAO) Standards and Recommended Practices.
 As Project Director, Dr. Motevalli worked with US and Foreign government officials, Department of State, TSA and aviation industry.